SciTools/iris/docs/iris/src/whatsnew/latest.rst

   when loading Nimrod-format data into cubes.
 This covers most known operational use-cases.

-* :class:`iris.coord_systems.Geostationary` can now accept creation arguments of `false_easting=None` or `false_northing=None`, equivalent to values of 0.
-  Previously these kwargs could be omitted, but could not be set to `None`.
-  This also enables loading netcdf data on a Geostationary grid, where either of these keys is not present as a grid-mapping variable property:
-  Previously, loading any such data caused an exception.

-* The area weights used when performing area weighted regridding with :class:`iris.analysis.AreaWeighted` are now cached.
-This allows a significant speedup when regridding multiple similar cubes, by repeatedly using a `'regridder' object <../iris/iris/analysis.html?highlight=regridder#iris.analysis.AreaWeighted.regridder>`_ which you created first.

 * Statistical operations :meth:`iris.cube.Cube.collapsed`,
   :meth:`iris.cube.Cube.aggregated_by` and :meth:`iris.cube.Cube.rolling_window`
   previously removed every :class:`iris.coord.CellMeasure` attached to the